awesomething/awesomething.github.io/posts/openai-agi-roadmap.md

 ### For Everyone

 - Treat AI as a power tool, not magic: incredibly capable, but still fallible
-- Invest in skills that AI amplifies rather than replaces—creativity, critical thinking, interpersonal communication
+- Invest in skills that AI amplifies rather than replaces, creativity, critical thinking, interpersonal communication
 - Join the public conversation: who controls AGI, who benefits, and under what rules should not be decided in closed rooms

 ---

 ## Conclusion: Walking Deliberately Into the AGI Era

 OpenAI's path toward AGI is not a single breakthrough.
-It's a series of increasingly capable models, alignment experiments, and governance experiments—all playing out in public.
+It's a series of increasingly capable models, alignment experiments, and governance experiments, all playing out in public.

 If we do this well, AGI can amplify human creativity, help tackle global challenges from climate to healthcare, and open entirely new forms of collaboration between humans and machines. ([OpenAI](https://openai.com/index/planning-for-agi-and-beyond/))